ninbryan/How-Storybook-Saved-My-Sprint/README.md

 It's not pretty.

-It was enough.

-I wanted to show off this example of grouping knobs.
+It's enough to show off this example of grouping knobs.

 ---